 Opening Lead Out Of Turn

 This often happens.
-A defender sees the final contract, thinks they are on lead and plays a card, but partner is on lead.
+A defender sees the final contract, thinks they are on opening lead and plays a card, but partner is actually on lead.

-It helps to make the opening lead face down, partner will stop you from facing the card and it can be withdrawn.
+It helps to make the opening lead face down, partner will stop you from facing the card and it can be withdrawn (but call the Director).

 If the wrong defender makes a faced opening lead then Declarer has FIVE options :